 At Richer Sounds, we have an exciting new development to add – outdoor cinema.
 What could be better than watching your favourite movie on the big screen, in the open air, while enjoying a nice cold drink?

 At the heart of any cinema system is the projector.
 There’s something magical about a projector that a TV can’t quite replicate; it just feels inherently cinematic.
 Freed from room size constraint, your garden could actually create the ultimate big-screen experience at home.
-This is the first in a series of articles about how to set up your perfect garden cinema.

 When selecting a projector for outdoors, brighter is nearly always better.
 Brightness is not, however, the only component of picture quality.
 Aspects such as colour, motion and sharpness also play a significant role.
 You can have a bright projector that performs poorly in these other areas.
 It’s therefore important to consider when and where you are going to use the projector.